benmarwick/rrtools/README.md

 -   if you are connected to the internet, this initializes a local git repository, connects to [github.com](https://github.com), and creates a remote repository
 -   if you are not connected to the internet, use `devtools::use_git(".")` to initialise a git repository with your project.
 Reopen your project in RStudio to see the git buttons on the toolbar.
--   we need to get a token from <https://github.com/settings/tokens>, and replace "xxxx" with that token
+-   we need to get a token from <https://github.com/settings/tokens>, and replace "xxxx" with that token.
+Give the token at least the access right to your public repositories (public\_repo), if the resulting compendium will be public.
+Otherwise you need to grant repo scope to give it full access also to private repositories.
 -   we found that this function can be a little unreliable in RStudio, sometimes giving and errors and not fully enabling git in RStudio, so, to work around this:
 -   in the shell, we need to `git remote set-url origin https://github.com/username/pkgname.git` (it does seem to work again in RStudio after completing one commit-push cycle from the shell and restarting RStudio)
 -   then we can commit, push, pull etc. as usual